eczarny/emergence/README.markdown

 The Xcode project depends on the Synergy binaries being at this location so that Emergence includes them within its application bundle.

+Besides Synergy, the only other dependency is [Sparkle] [1].
+Please download and install the Sparkle framework to:

+    /Library/Frameworks/

+If everything worked the Xcode build should succeed.

 # What if I find a bug, or what if I want to help?

 Please, contact me with any questions, comments, suggestions, or problems.
 I try